MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 ### SharePoint Online

-This section shows test results related to SharePoint Online.
+This section shows test results related to SharePoint Online and OneDrive.

 #### The service front door location